ikram-shah/Udacity-Project-Memory-Game/README.md

 *The game randomly shuffles the cards and the user wins once all cards have successfully been matched.*

-Followed the Udacity Frontend Nanodegree Style Guide
+Followed the Udacity CSS Style Guide, HTML Style Guide, JavaScript Style Guide & Git Style Guide